vitaly-t/pg-promise/README.md

 that supports function `formatDBType`, as either its own or inherited.
 And if the function exists, its return result overrides both the actual value and the formatting syntax for parameter `query`.

-This allows use of your own custom types as formatting parameters for the queries, as well as overriding formatting for standard object types, such as `Date` and `Array`.
+This allows usage of your own custom types as formatting parameters for the queries, as well as overriding formatting for standard object types, such as `Date` and `Array`.

 **Example: your own type formatting**